kyma-project/community/concepts/observability-configurable-monitoring/02-agents.md

 Pros
 - Natively supports OTLP even as internal format
-- Support for prometheus format and pull approach as receiver
+- Support for Prometheus format and pull approach as receiver
-- Support for prometheus as output
+- Support for Prometheus as output
 - Flexible way of configuring pipelines
 - Big emerging community
-- Part of CNCF and with that safe investment from license perspective
+- Part of CNCF and with that, safe investment from license perspective
-- Outputs do have buffer/retry management
+- Outputs with buffer and retry management
 - Pluggable and extensible
 - Different deployment modes
 - Emerging K8S metrics community